West Seattle: Transportation

 West Seattle has three bridges over the Duwamish River that connect the peninsula to SODO and Downtown Seattle.
-The high-level West Seattle Bridge, opened in 1984 and carries seven lanes of traffic on a short freeway that continues towards Interstate 5 on the Spokane Street Viaduct.
+The high-level West Seattle Bridge, opened in 1984, carries seven lanes of traffic on a short freeway that continues towards Interstate 5 on the Spokane Street Viaduct.
 The bridge was closed from 2020 to 2022 for extensive repairs after the rapid growth of cracks in the concrete was discovered.
 The parallel, low-level Spokane Street Bridge is a swing bridge that opened in 1991 and also carries a multi-use trail across Harbor Island.
 To the southeast is the First Avenue South Bridge, a pair of movable bridges on State Route 99.

-The peninsula's major north–south streets include California Avenue, which runs from Hamilton Viewpoint to Thistle Strete; Fauntleroy Way, which connects the Fauntleroy ferry terminal to the West Seattle Bridge; 35th Avenue Southwest; and Delridge Way.
+The peninsula's major north–south streets include California Avenue, which runs from Hamilton Viewpoint to Thistle Street; Fauntleroy Way, which connects the Fauntleroy ferry terminal to the West Seattle Bridge; 35th Avenue Southwest; and Delridge Way.
 Alki Avenue and Harbor Avenue form a continuous ring along the north shore of the peninsula and have a parallel multi-use trail.

 West Seattle is served by bus service from King County Metro, the county's public transit system, with connections to Downtown Seattle and other nearby destinations.
 These routes include the RapidRide C Line on California Avenue and Fauntleroy Way and RapidRide H Line on Delridge Way; both lines have bus rapid transit features and continue across the West Seattle Bridge to Downtown Seattle.
 Washington State Ferries operates automobile ferries from the Fauntleroy terminal to Vashon Island and Southworth on the Kitsap Peninsula.
 The passenger-only King County Water Taxi also runs between Seacrest Park and Downtown Seattle; it was upgraded to year-round all-day service in 2022.
 King County Metro operates shuttle buses that connect West Seattle Junction, Alki, and the Admiral District with water taxi runs from Seacrest Park.

 Sound Transit, the regional public transit agency of the Seattle metropolitan area, plans to build a Link light rail extension between Downtown Seattle and West Seattle.
 The project was approved in the 2016 Sound Transit 3 ballot measure as one of two in-city corridors and is estimated to cost at least $6.7 billion to construct.
-The extension will be part of the 3 Line and is scheduled to open in 2032 with three stations in West Seattle, a new bridge over the Duwamish River, and a temporary terminus at SODO station.
+The extension will be part of the 3 Line and is scheduled to open in 2035 with three stations in West Seattle, a new bridge over the Duwamish River, and a temporary terminus at SODO station.
 The remainder of the 3 Line to Snohomish County would open later in the decade after the completion of the Ballard Link Extension.
 The three stations in West Seattle are expected to be an underground station at Alaska Junction on the site of the Jefferson Square shopping center; a retained cut station at Avalon Way; and an elevated station at Delridge Way near Andover Street.